john-dinh/cloud-dev-project-5/README.md

 }
 ```

-* `CreateArticle` - should create a new ARTICLE for a current user.
-A shape of data send by a client application to this function can be found in the `CreateArticleRequest.ts` file
+* `CreateBook` - should create a new Book for a current user.
+A shape of data send by a client application to this function can be found in the `CreateBookRequest.ts` file

-It receives a new ARTICLE item to be created in JSON format that looks like this:
+It receives a new Book item to be created in JSON format that looks like this:

 ```json
 {